Creating a Package

 Once your package is ready, we can finally publish it on the Hub, awesome!

-After committing your changes and pushing it to your forked version of the Hub, you'll need to open a pull request on the Espanso Hub repository.
+After committing your changes and pushing it to your forked version of the Hub, you'll need to open a pull request on the espanso/hub repository.

 At that point, the Espanso team will review it and, once verified, your package will be published!
+Please be prepared to engage with the reviewers, who may suggest improvements, or changes to correct errors.

 Publish on a GIT repository (private or public)